cnr-isti-vclab/cnr-isti-vclab.github.io/content/authors/marco-callieri/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Digital Heritage, 3D Scanning, 3D on the Web.
+bio: Digital Technologies for Cultural Heritage

 interests:
   - Digital Heritage